1.4 How to Proceed through This Book

-We wrote this book assuming it will be read in roughly front-to-back order.
-Generally, we tried to minimize the number of forward references to ideas and interfaces that haven’t yet been introduced, but we do assume that the reader is acquainted with the previous content at any particular point in the text.
-However, some sections go into depth about advanced topics that some readers may wish to skip over (particularly on first reading); each advanced section is identified by an asterisk in its title.
+We have written this book assuming it will be read in roughly front-to-back order.
+We have tried to minimize the number of forward references to ideas and interfaces that have not yet been introduced, but we do assume that the reader is acquainted with the previous content at any particular point in the text.
+Some sections go into depth about advanced topics that some readers may wish to skip over, particularly on first reading; each advanced section is identified by an asterisk in its title.

 The third part of the book is about light and how it scatters from surfaces and participating media.
-Chapter 8 includes a set of building-block classes that define a variety of types of reflection from surfaces.
-Materials, described in Chapter 9, use these reflection functions to implement a number of different surface materials, such as plastic, glass, and metal.
-Chapter 10 introduces texture, which describes variation in material properties (color, roughness, etc.) over surfaces, and Chapter 11 has the abstractions that describe how light is scattered and absorbed in participating media.
-Finally, Chapter 12 has the interface for light sources and a number of light source implementations.
+Chapter 9 includes a collection of classes that define a variety of types of reflection from surfaces.
+Materials, described in Chapter 10, use these reflection functions to implement a number of different surface types, such as plastic, glass, and metal.
+Spatial variation in material properties (color, roughness, etc.) is modeled by textures, which are also described in Chapter 10.
+Chapter 11 introduces the abstractions that describe how light is scattered and absorbed in participating media, and Chapter 12 then describes the interface for light sources and a variety of light source implementations.

-Chapter 17, the last chapter of the book, provides a brief retrospective and discussion of system design decisions along with a number of suggestions for more far-reaching projects than those in the exercises.
-Appendices describe utility functions and details of how the scene description is created as the input file is parsed.
+Chapter 16, the last chapter of the book, provides a brief retrospective and discussion of system design decisions along with a number of suggestions for more far-reaching projects than those in the exercises.
+Appendices contain more Monte Carlo sampling algorithms, describe utility functions, and explain details of how the scene description is created as the input file is parsed.

 At the end of each chapter you will find exercises related to the material covered in that chapter.
 Each exercise is marked as one of three levels of difficulty:

 - ① An exercise that should take only an hour or two